 Gloria Smith is a managing attorney currently advocating for renewable energy and coal plant retirement before public utility commissions and courts nationwide.
 Gloria received her BA in environmental science at the University of California, Santa Barbara and her JD and certificate in environmental law at Lewis and Clark College of Law in Portland, Oregon.
 Before joining the Sierra Club, Gloria worked for four years in the Department of Interior's solicitor's office in Washington, D.C. where she represented the Fish and Wildlife Service and National Park Service before FERC.
 In 2001, she found herself a very reluctant participant in Dick Cheney's energy task force, and knew it was time to return to the West and make amends.
 Gloria spent several years prior to joining the Club honing her trial skills at a plaintiffs' litigation firm in Burlingame, CA. Recently, Gloria switched from backpacking to whitewater boating on grounds that the latter offers more expansive food and drink options without compromising wilderness and wildlife opportunities.

-Joanne Spalding manages the Sierra Club's climate litigation and oversees legal efforts in support of the Beyond Natural Gas Campaign.
-She was the Sierra Club's first Environmental Law Fellow from 1994 to 1996 and returned in 2000.
-In between,she worked in private practice representing labor unions against polluting employers and insureds against avaricious insurance companies.
+Joanne Spalding is a Senior Managing Attorney at the Sierra Club.
+She manages the Sierra Club’s climate litigation and regulatory work, as well as its legal efforts related to natural gas.
+She has also litigated numerous challenges to coal-fired power plants as a part of the Beyond Coal Campaign.
+She previously worked at Adams, Broadwell representing labor unions in environmental cases.
 She received her B.A. from Northwestern University and her J.D. from the University of California's Hastings College of the Law.
 She clerked for the Honorable Melvin Brunetti of the U.S. Court of Appeals for the Ninth Circuit.

 Joshua Stebbins is the managing attorney in the Washington DC Office.
 He has practiced environmental law at Meyer Glitzenstein & Crystal and previously at Wilmer Hale.
 He graduated magna cum laude, Order of the Coif from New York University School of law, and clerked for the Hon.
 Joseph.
 A. DiClerico of the United States District Court for the District of New Hampshire.
 He received his undergraduate degree in biology from Johns Hopkins University.
 In his spare time Josh enjoys hiking, garlic, and mostly being a dad.